Churchill magazine

 Are winter tyres worth it?

-It's not a legal requirement in the UK, so is it worth switching your tyres for the winter months?
+Winter tyres aren't a legal requirement in the UK, but is it worth switching to them for the winter months?